 Deborah Yow served for 29 years as a Division I Director of Athletics, following eight years as a Division I women’s basketball coach.

 She holds an English degree from Elon University and a master’s in Counseling from Liberty University, as well as three honorary doctorates for lifetime achievement.
-Debbie completed her fulltime work as an AD in the Spring of 2019 and now serves as a consultant.
-She is married to Dr. William W. Bowden.

 In the News